CakeDC/search/readme.md

 [![Downloads](https://poser.pugx.org/CakeDC/search/d/total.png)](https://packagist.org/packages/CakeDC/search)
 [![Latest Version](https://poser.pugx.org/CakeDC/search/v/stable.png)](https://packagist.org/packages/CakeDC/search)

-This is NOT a Search Engine or Index
+This is *not* a Search Engine or Index
 ------------------------------------

-As already mentioned before this plugin helps you to implement searching for data using the PRG pattern.
+As already mentioned before this plugin helps you to implement searching for data using [the PRG pattern](Docs/Documentation/Post-Redirect-Get.md).
 It is **not** any kind of search engine implementation or search index builder but it can be used to search a search index like Elastic Search or Sphinx as well.

 Requirements
 ------------